Bristol Corsair 24: Design

-Operational history

 In a 2005 review in Cruising World Liz Shaw described the boat, "the solid hull of hand-laid fiberglass is heavy, even overbuilt — we hit a rock in Maine, and while the noise of the impact was terrifying, the hull suffered barely a scratch.
 The Bristol 24 was one of the most popular pocket cruisers of its time, when few boats offered more for the money."

 In a 2010 review Steve Henkel wrote, "best features: ... the Corsair has virtually six feet of headroom in the cabin, unusual for a 25-foot sailboat.
 Worst features: ... the Corsair is not a boat you can plan to launch at a ramp for a casual afternoon sail, and then retrieve before cocktail hour.
 Not only is her 3' 5" draft not conducive to easy ramp launching, but on the trailer and equipped to sail away, the total weight is over 8,000 pounds, and requires a sizable towing vehicle rated to pull that big a load."

 A Blue Water Boats review of the design says, "the popular little Bristol 24, also called the Corsair in earlier times, is a safe and solidly built pocket cruiser from the 1960s.
-Hundreds were built in hand-laid fiberglass by Sailstar Boat Company and later Bristol Yachts in Rhode Island with a production run that spanned 17 years.
+Hundreds were built in hand-laid fiberglass by the Sailstar Boat Company and later Bristol Yachts in Rhode Island with a production run that spanned 17 years.
 This Paul Coble design, makes for a great little coastal cruiser, and with the right equipment can be made suitable for ocean voyaging."